Enjoying the Great Outdoors: Training Your Dog for Fun

 9.2 Packing essentials for trips and outings

 When going on outdoor adventures with your dog, it's important to pack essential items to meet their needs.
-Pack enough food, water, and treats for the duration of the trip.
+Pack enough , water, and treats for the duration of the trip.
 Bring along a collapsible water bowl, waste bags, and any necessary medications your dog may need.
 Additionally, consider packing a first aid kit specifically for your dog, including items like bandages, antiseptic wipes, and tweezers for tick removal.

 9.3 Creating a safe and comfortable space for your dog